Faculty and staff mobility

 University of the Arctic

-This upcoming webinar is being delivered by the University of the Arctic (UArctic) and will provide an overview of how faculty can engage with the UArctic network.
-The session will explore opportunities for funding, staff and student mobility, and participation in UArctic’s Thematic Networks, which connect educators, researchers, and communities across the circumpolar North.
+This webinar was delivered by the University of the Arctic (UArctic) and provides an overview of how faculty can engage with the UArctic network.
+The session explores funding opportunities in UArctic’s Thematic Networks, which connect educators, researchers, and communities across the circumpolar North.

 For details about the north2north please visit the International Office website.